markw14/mpi-benchmarks/imb-gpu-readme.txt

 Build instructions.
 -------------------

-It is necessary to build dependencies for the benchmark first.
-This is automated by script ./download-and-build.sh in src_cpp/GPU/thirdparty directory.

-When build is complete, the benchmark can be built by running 'make' from src_cpp/ directory.
+The benchmark can be built by running 'make' from src_cpp/ directory or from root directory.
 It is normally required to set the desired MPI C++ compiler name in CXX environment variable before running make.
 CXXFLAGS and LDFLAGS environment variables are also available to be set up before running make.